 Mr Burns is an old boy of the school and a graduate of Salford University.
 As well as teaching Maths, Mr Burns is a keen sportsman and is involved in coaching junior rugby and cricket teams.
 In his youth he trained in martial arts and had the honour of competing for Great Britain in one tournament as well as representing Cambridge University during his PGCE year.

 Mr Calvert is a graduate of the University of Durham (Collingwood College), where he studied Mathematics.
 He did his PGCE at the University of Cumbria.
-He is Deputy Housemaster at Storey House and when not on duty, is normally out walking with his dog.

 Mr Chambers is a Deputy Head at the school.
 He helps out with rugby and manages the 2nd XI senior cricket team.
 He enjoys stretching the Oxbridge mathematicians whenever he can.
 Outside of school he is a keen sportsman.